Working at Bayleys

 Open Polytech - cost approx. $1400: Self study course with the optional classroom lessons.
 Classroom courses state at set times throughout the year.

-When you have gained your qualification you can then apply to the Real Estate Agents Authority for your real estate license.
+When you have gained your qualification you can then apply to the Real Estate Authority for your real estate license.
 All up this can take from six weeks to four months to complete.

 More information on the National Certificate in Real Estate (Salesperson)